darrenjw/logreg/Haskell/lr/README.md

 # Bayesian logistic regression in Haskell

-The Haskell code builds using [stack](https://docs.haskellstack.org/en/stable/README/). `stack` is the Haskell equivalent of Scala's `sbt. `stack` should manage all necessary dependencies, including Haskell itself.
+The Haskell code builds using [stack](https://docs.haskellstack.org/en/stable/README/). `stack` is the Haskell equivalent of Scala's `sbt`. `stack` should manage all necessary dependencies, including Haskell itself.

 ```bash